A person may be perfect on paper, but no one marries paper – at least no one should, said Hudson Russell Davis

 And when it comes to marriage preparedness, no one hits a perfect score.
 Most married people do the deed while still mired in huge idiosyncrasies.

-So don’t worry if you scored a 30 out that list – at least now you know how much you need God and His intentionality!
-Which is better place to be than assuming perfection while the time-bomb ticks away.
+So don’t worry if you scored zero out of that list – at least now you know how much you need God and His intentionality!
+Which is better place to be than assuming perfection.

 Overall, it takes time to unlearn habits, ingrained behavior and thinking patterns.
 Especially when you are not aware of such thinking, behavior or habits in the first place.
 Take heart.
 And begin to get ready now.

-If you are a single sister waiting for mister, check out the following posts
+If you are a single sister waiting for the mister, start with these posts:

 And if you are in a relationship/newlywed, check out my books.